Puerto Princesa Subterranean River

 As a result here has formed the largest known subterranean estuary in the world.
 This is a unique habitat with brackish water, rich with diverse creatures living in it.
 Ecological research of this biotope is ongoing (e.g. by Dr. Hendrik Freitag).

 Besides the main, active passage with Cabyuagan River in it there are several more branches, which, for the most part, have formed in earlier times.
 The cave can be entered through several of these passages and during torrential rains here can form smaller cave streams – tributaries to Cabayugan River.

-Enormous cave which can be entered with a boat from the sea – this is a dream come true for tourism industry.
+Enormous cave which can be entered with a boat from the sea – this is a dream come true for the tourism industry.
 Authorities of Palawan and – whole Philippines – is promoting the beautiful Puerto Princesa Subterranean River.

 Arrival to this rather remote area takes time and money.
-Best time to visit is January – May, when the sea is more calm and weather – more sunny.
+The best time to visit is January – May when the sea is calmer and the weather – sunnier.

 Tourists, approaching the cave, first are amazed by the dramatic seaside cliffs which are covered with lush vegetation.
 Boats enter a smaller estuary and opens a sight to the cave.